zhihuammu/ODE-book/_sources/chaps/00/chap00_0.md

 # Basics of Differential Equations

-This part gives an introduction to differential equations (DE), touching on the following topics:
+This part gives an introduction to differential equations (DE), touching on:

 - **[Basic concepts in differential equations](chap:pre:1)**
 - **[Basic concepts in ordinary differential equations](chap:pre:2)**